sabrinabertol/spotify-clone/README.md

 ## Technologies Used
-- Next.Js:
+- Next.Js: A React framework that provides server-side rendering and static site generation for building web applications.
 - React.js: A JavaScript library for building user interfaces.
-- Supabase:
+- Supabase: An open source platform that provides database, authentication, file storage, APIs, and other backend services.
 - TailwindCSS: A CSS framework for creating responsive and mobile-first designs.
 - TypeScript: A type-based programming language for adding interactivity to web applications.
 - HTML5 & CSS3: Markup and styling languages for building web pages.
-- Git: A version control system for tracking changes and collaborating on projects.
-- Vercel:
+- Vercel: A platform for deploying and scaling web applications and sites with minimal configuration.

 ## Installation
 To run this project locally, follow these steps: